JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences-faqs/index.md

 ### Thanks

-Much appreciation to [Ali Nehzat](https://twitter.com/nehzata), [Julie Jones](https://twitter.com/codewithjulie), and [Sylvana Santos](https://linkedin.com/in/sylvanaelizabethsantos) for advice and feedback in writing this post!
+Much appreciation to [Ali Nehzat](https://twitter.com/nehzata), [Julie Jones](https://twitter.com/codewithjulie), and [Sylvana Santos](https://linkedin.com/in/sylvanaelizabethsantos) for advice and feedback in writing this post, and [Carter Rabasa](https://twitter.com/crtr0) for enthusiasm and moral support.
+Y'all rock!
+🙌